aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

 Available options are:

-\-profile                    : name of the config file in
+\-profile                    : Name of the config file in
                               `../dicom-archive/.loris_mri`

-\-force                      : Forces the script to run even if the validation
+\-force                      : Force the script to run even if the validation
                               has failed

 \-reckless                   : Upload data to database even if study protocol is